 The research did not recommend radical changes to the survey.
 It suggested some alterations to preserve its strengths and address identified weaknesses, including new questions on student engagement and examining barriers to the inclusion of some students.

-Based on the findings from this research, we consulted on our proposals for the new survey through the wider review of information on higher education in October 2015 and the outcomes of the consultation were published in August 2016.
+We undertook testing to inform a new survey including initial cognitive testing of potential student engagement questions and a national pilot in 2015.
+Based on the findings from this research, we consulted on our proposals for the new survey through the wider review of information on higher education in October 2015.

-A final stage of cognitive testing and piloting took place in 2016 and the UK funding bodies published arrangements for a revised National Student Survey, including the list of new questions, via a circular letter in September 2016.
+In August 2016 the outcomes of the new survey consultation were published.
+We undertook further cognitive testing and another pilot in 2016 to help inform the questions for the new survey.
+The UK funding bodies published arrangements for a revised National Student Survey, including the list of new questions, via a circular letter in September 2016.
+In 2017, these changes were put into effect and a new survey was implemented which included nine new student engagement questions.

 For further information, please contact NSS@hefce.ac.uk